Rigidity of 2-step Carnot groups: Introduction

 The paper is structured as follows.
-Section~\ref{sec:setup} is devoted to introducing the main concepts and notations that will be in use throughout the paper.
-In order to keep track of our hypotheses, we have introduced the concepts of $M$-type and pseudo $J$-type algebras that generalize the well-known objects in the positive definite context.
-Section~\ref{sec:rigidity} is dedicated to proving rigidity of a wider class of real graded 2-step nilpotent Lie algebras with the center of dimension $\geq3$.
-This result applies to the well-known case of pseudo $H$-type algebras.
-Section~\ref{sec:J2}, deals with the $J^2$-condition of pseudo $J$-type algebras and their relation to the rigidity.
-The next two sections are devoted to the generic rigidity of graded 2-step nilpotent Lie algebras and to describing the position of pseudo $H$-type algebras among the rigid ones.
-We also study the pseudo $H$-type algebras that satisfy the $J^2$-condition in Section~\ref{sec:J2Htype}.
-After careful analysis, we conclude that besides the well-known classical Abelian, Heisenberg, quaternionic and octonionic $H$-type algebras, there are only their pseudo-analogs with this property (these new cases are described), thus exhausting all possible situations.
+Section~\ref{sec:setup} is devoted to the main concepts and notations that will be in use throughout the paper.
+In order to keep track of our hypotheses, we have introduced the notion of $M$-type and pseudo $J$-type algebras that generalize the known objects in the positive definite context.
+Section~\ref{sec:rigidity} is dedicated to proving rigidity of a class of real graded 2-step nilpotent Lie algebras with the center of dimension $\geq3$ via the so-called rank one criterion that we recall and re-interpret.
+This class of algebras contains some important examples previously considered in the literature, see for example~\cite{OW}.
+This result then applies to pseudo $H$-type algebras and other cases.
+Section~\ref{sec:J2} deals with the $J^2$-condition of pseudo $J$-type algebras and their relation to rigidity.

+The next two sections are devoted to investigation of the generic rigidity of graded 2-step nilpotent Lie algebras, depending on their bi-dimensions that complements the known results of P.Pansu and P.Eberlein.
+We discuss the moduli spaces of the graded 2-step nilpotent Lie algebras and describe the position of the pseudo $H$-type algebras among the rigid ones.

+We study the pseudo $H$-type algebras that satisfy the $J^2$-condition in Section~\ref{sec:J2Htype}.
+We prove that the classical Abelian, Heisenberg, quaternionic and octonionic $H$-type algebras, and their split analogs that we introduce exhaust all possible pseudo $H$-type algebras with the $J^2$-condition.
+In Appendix A we relate these algebras to division algebras and their split versions.
+In Appendix B we relate them to the nilradicals of parabolics in simple Lie algebras.